This recipe is NOT safe for Coumadin (warfarin) users.

 Add the red pepper and garlic and cook for about 2 minutes.
 Stir frequently.

 Add the white part of the green onions.
-Cook for about three minutes, stirring frequently.
+Cook for about 2 minutes.
+Stir frequently.

 Add the shrimp and cook for about 4 minutes.